-To the Board of Directors and Shareholders of Moller International, Inc. Davis, California
+To the Board of Directors and Shareholders' of Moller International, Inc. Davis, California

-We have audited the accompanying balance sheets of Moller International, Inc. and its subsidiaries (collectively, the "Company") as of June 30, 2013 and 2012, and the related statements of operations, stockholders' deficit, and cash flows for each of the years then ended.
+We have audited the accompanying balance sheets of Moller International, Inc. (the "Company") as of June 30, 2014 and 2013, and the related statements of operations, stockholders' deficit, and cash flows for each of the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.